mhcomm/pypeman/docs/userguide.md

 When you want to process a message, you first create a channel then add nodes to process the message.

+You can specify a message store (see below) at channel initialisation if you want to save all processed message.
+Use `message_store` argument with an instance of wanted message store.

 * Add node with `.add(*nodes)`
 * Duplicate path with `.fork()`
 * Make alternative path with `.when(condition)`